la-haute-societe/craft-elasticsearch/README.md

 ## Configuring Elasticsearch plugin

+### From the plugin settings page in the Craft Control Panel

+* **Required** `Host`: the hostname or ip address of the Elasticsearch instance to connect to.
+May optionally contain the port

  Go to the plugin settings and adjust the host name and port for your Elasticsearch instance.

 If your instance is protected with X-Pack Security, you can provide your username and passwords as well.

-Optionally, in the `config` folder, you can override the following plugin configurations by adding a `elacticsearch.php` file as follow:
+Optionally, in the `config` folder, you can override the following plugin configurations by adding an `elacticsearch.php` file as follow:

 ```php
 <?php